How do you make that Cinnamon Ginger Drink?

 WHAT BEEF AND CHICKEN DO YOU USE?

 At Bi Bim Bap we don't have Pork or Seafood on our menu.
-We do use Anchovy paste in our KimChi but are shellfish free.
+We do use Anchovy paste in our KimChi and the kitchen is shellfish free.
 We use Canadian Chicken breast.
 They are smaller but they taste better and healthier.
-Our Beef comes from a small Korean butcher in Mississauga.
-Woori Meats specializes in cutting cuts of meat for Korean cooking and always has the best cuts of beef.
-They sell Korean BBQ beef or Ribs marinated and ready to cook if you need it (need to order 24hrs before) so go check them out 157 Dundas St. W, Mississauga 905 277 9990.
-The Tofu we use is Pyung Hwa's Organic Firm Tofu.
+We use top grade Canadian beef.
+The Tofu we use is Pyung Hwa's Organic Extra Firm Tofu.
 Available in most Korean Gorcery stores.
 Costs a bit more but more than worth it for the taste.
-Besides a pack of tofu only costs a few bucks so might as well use the nice stuff.
+Besides, an organic pack of tofu only costs a few bucks extra so might as well use the nice stuff.
 Why am I tell you where I get my stuff?
-Because my suppliers take good care of me and I dont' mind if they get more business!
+Because my suppliers take good care of me and I don't mind if they get more business!

 DO PICKY CUSTOMERS BOTHER YOU?